phalcon/documentation/docs/image.md

 ## Custom

 The [Phalcon\Image\Adapter\AdapterInterface][image-adapter-adapterinterface] interface must be implemented in order to create your own image adapters or extend the existing ones.
-You can then easily add it to the [Phalcon\Image\ImageFactory][image-imagefactory].
+You can then add it to the [Phalcon\Image\ImageFactory][image-imagefactory].

 ```php
 <?php